The many products of a sheep farm

 Raised on a small registered Holstein & Ayrshire dairy farm in Kingsbury, New York, my love for farm life and animals has been a constant.
 After graduation from Cornell as an adult student and starting over in life, a few sheep on a few acres was a good choice.

-Now fifteen years later, many changes and slow growth finds a flock of 20+ breeding ewes in rural Fort Edward.
+Now nineteen years later, many changes and slow growth finds a flock of 20+ breeding ewes in rural Fort Edward.

 Grace has passed and a new girl, Flicka tries to take her place.
 One other constant.... only Romneys.
-I like all breeds but Romneys are the best!
+I like all breeds but Romneys are my preference

 In the genes...

 My Mother's family were sheep famers in Woodstock, Connecticut & my Dad a Worthmore Feeds Salesman.
 Here I am with my first lamb (center, white dress) and Border Collie, Judy.

 We installed solar panels (2012) to supply electricity for the house.

 We heat with wood that we cut and process from our 30 acres of woodlands.

 We raise much of our own food and we are as organic as possible without being certified.